 While there are many marks to choose from, finding those that align with your purpose can quickly convey to consumers and other stakeholders what your brand stands for, such as following more nature-friendly practices or taking more of a triple bottom line approach by focusing on people, planet, and profit cohesively.

-That’s not to say that a certification is the end-all-be-all.
-Your actions around sustainability initiatives have to back up your words and labels.
+That’s not to say that a sustainability certification for businesses is the end-all-be-all.
+Your actions around proclaimed sustainable practices have to back up your words and labels.
 But it can be an important part of the equation.

 “Certifications aren’t perfect,” said Tim Greiner, co-founder and managing director at sustainability consulting firm Pure Strategies (also a certified B Corp), during a panel at Natural Products Expo West 2023.